ayoayco/citasv2/README.md

 # Citas V2 Frontend

-Clone the project to your computer.
+From the [Official Repository](https://gitlab.discs.ateneo.edu/Ayo/citasv2), clone the project to your computer.
 Install dependencies with `npm install`.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).